 - Norway is the 9th-largest donor country, spending US$4.4 billion on net official development assistance (ODA) in 2016 (in current prices).
 This corresponds to 1.1% of its gross national income (GNI), making Norway the largest donor in proportion to its economic size.
 Norway has exceeded the 0.7% target since 1976, and has spent at least 1% of its GNI on ODA since 2013.
 There is a cross-party consensus to maintain this share.

 - Since 2015, Norway has used significant parts of its ODA budget to cover the costs of hosting refugees within the country.
-However, as the number of incoming refugees is sharply decreasing, pressure has been taken off the ODA budget and funds have been reallocated to development programs abroad.
+However, as the number of incoming refugees sharply decreases, pressure is taken off the ODA budget and funds have been reallocated to development programs abroad.
+For 2018, ODA funds used to cover in-country refugee costs are set at NOK1.4 billion (US$171 million) in the budget proposal.

 - The 2017 ‘White paper on the Sustainable Development Goals and Norwegian Development’ highlights education, global health, private sector development and job creation, humanitarian assistance, and climate, renewable energy and environment as priorities of Norway’s development policy.

 - Climate change and tropical forest protection is a key issue for Norway.
 The Norwegian International Climate and Forest Initiative receives about NOK3 billion per year, or US$350 million, until 2020), and aims to reduce greenhouse-gas emissions resulting from deforestation and forest degradation in developing countries.

 - Norway focuses increasingly on involving the private sector in development cooperation and emphasizes public-private partnerships, and significantly increases funding to Norfund, a state-owned investment fund.

 the big six